Find Affordable College Courses

 Lubbock, TX

 The in-demand bachelor’s degree programs at Texas Tech University helped the school earn the #3 place on this year’s ranking of the most popular music schools in Texas.
-Located in the large city of Lubbock, Texas Tech is a public college with a fairly large student population.
+Located in the large city of Lubbock, Texas Tech is a public college with a very large student population.

 Women make up 52% of the music majors at the school.